iongpt/LLM-for-Whatsapp/install_instructions.md

    - Make sure your computer and phone are connected to the internet
    - Try restarting the application
    - Ensure your WhatsApp mobile app is up to date

+5. **Windows-specific issues**:
+   - If you see "not recognized as an internal or external command", close the command prompt window and run the script again
+   - Windows may need to restart the command prompt to recognize newly installed programs
+   - If the issue persists, try running the following commands manually in the application directory:
+     ```
+     npm install
+     npm install electron --save-dev
+     npx electron .
+     ```